MLB Baseball Futures

 Take Advantage Of Baseball’s Randomness

 There is one-game Wild Card playoff, a five-game Divisional Series, and both the Championship Series and World Series are both seven games.
-There is a ton of luck involved in just one game, clearly, but as far as five and seven games go, the variance factor is extremely high.
+There is a ton of luck involved, clearly, but as far as 5 and 7 games go, the variance factor is extremely high.

 Luck In Baseball And MLB Futures Odds

-While this team may be better than that team on paper, a lot of the baseball playoffs come down to which teams are hitting and pitching the best, come October.
+While this team may be better than that team on paper, a lot of the baseball playoffs come down to which organizations are hitting and pitching the best, come October.
 Baseball is rarely dominated by dynasties these days, at least, when it comes to championships.
 Regular-season success is a different story.